Photo by Vlad Deep.

 9. Corporate Giving

 Numerous nonprofits rely on corporate partnerships and donors to stay afloat.
-The good news is that, even though the tumultuous year, corporate giving grew by 0.4 percent in 2020 and is expected to go up by 1.4 percent this year.
+The good news is that, even through the tumultuous year, corporate giving grew by 0.4 percent in 2020 and is expected to have gone up by 1.4 percent in 2021.

 Today’s consumers are increasingly interested in companies with a conscience and strong connections to their local communities.
 Gen Z is known as the socially conscious generation, and as they enter the workforce, we can expect a more significant push for these attitudes in already shifting company cultures.
 Nonprofits with good reputations can work their connections to find companies who want to burnish their own image.
 Nonprofits who focus on fostering connections with corporate contacts through their board, executive director and volunteers can network their way into a partnership or sponsorship.